rubymonsters/ruby-for-beginners/source/exercises/11-mailbox_text.md

 be better than doing it on your own.

 Try to come up with a working solution first.
 It doesn't matter how elegant, generic, or pretty it is.
-Whatever produces the required output is find for a first solution.
+Whatever produces the required output is fine for a first solution.

 Then, later, look at your code, and try to improve it by cleaning up everything that you don't like, or deam ugly.

-Eventually, one goal to aim at would be: Adding another column to the table only requires mimimal changes, e.g. changes to one or two places in your formatter class.
+Eventually, one goal to aim for would be: Adding another column to the table only requires mimimal changes, e.g. changes to one or two places in your formatter class.